-Video doesn’t have just 1 metric to watch either.
+83% of businesses use video analytics to track their success.
+But video doesn’t have just 1 metric to watch.
 So what metrics are you using to measure your video content’s success?
-Today let’s explore that discussion.
+Today, let’s explore that discussion.

 Video interaction has several key indicators.
 Which you choose to measure your video campaign success will differ depending on your overarching goals.
 Here are some for consideration.